About Us

 Can you add some information to my application after I have submitted it?

-No, we cannot alter or add information to your application form, manuscript, or statement of plans once we have received it (the only exception is if your or your recommender’s contact information changes).
+No, we cannot alter or add information to your application once we have received it (the only exception is if your contact information changes).
 Please make sure your application is ready and complete before you submit it.
 Please do not contact us to let us know one of your manuscripts has been published or received an award; this information will not have any bearing on our decision.

 How are applicants selected?